RosettaCommons/documentation/build_documentation/Build-Documentation.md

 ```

 ##Dependencies/Troubleshooting

 <a name="dependencies"/>
-Rosetta requires a compiler (most gcc or clang are fine) and the zlib compression library development package.
+Rosetta requires a compiler (most recent gcc or clang are fine, but see [[Cxx11Support]] for details) and the zlib compression library development package.
 Instructions for acquiring either are below, sorted by what sorts of error messages they give if you are missing them.

 **"sh: 1: o: not found"**